 Volumetric fillers that have revolutionised the non-surgical approach to facial rejuvenation in the past few years will restore lost facial volume, soften deep facial lines and youthful appearance of the cheeks.
 However, in isolation, they can lead to the “over-filled” or “over-done” appearance that is characterised by some actors and actresses in the media.

-The artistry in giving patients a natural result requires a harmonious approach that both restores volume and treatment of facial decent.
-Different faces will age in a unique manner; Dr. De Silva tailors his treatment of every patient on an individual basis.
+The artistry in giving patients a natural result requires a harmonious approach that both restores volume and treatment of facial descent.
+Different faces will age in a unique manner; Dr De Silva tailors his treatment of every patient on an individual basis.

 Some faces will require greater restoration of volume, and others will require greater rejuvenation of soft tissue descent.